-- Other images can be selected while the Play menu is active. - You can exit the Play menu at any time by pressing the MENU button.
+- Other shots can be selected while the Play menu is active. - You can exit the Play menu at any time by pressing the MENU button.

-TAGGING INDIVIDUAL IMAGE AS FAVORITE
+TAGGING INDIVIDUAL SHOT AS FAVORITE

-- ▶ Press the function button 6 - The image is marked with ★.
+- Press the function button 6 - The recording is marked with \star .

-- ▶ Press the MENU button
+- Press the MENU button

-- ► Select Add ★
+- Select Add ★

-- The image is marked with ★.
+- The recording is marked with \bigstar .

-The icon appears in the right of the image when viewing an image in normal size, and in the top left corner of thumbnails in the overview.
+The icon appears in the right of the picture when viewing an image in normal size, and in the top left corner of thumbnails in the overview.